RonMansolilli/pashi/README.md

 ### S3a.
 Dataset Prep

   **Tasks:**
-  - [ ] a.
+  - [x] a.
 Pull datasets from CoP or figure out if an API call would work
-  - [ ] b.
+  - [x] b.
 Pull zip code dataset based on Portland neighborhoods
   - [x] c.
-Pull 2020 crime dataset from CoP crime data site and evaluate
+Pull 2020 crime dataset from CoP crime data site, evaluate and scrub
+  - [x] d.
+Build working files for crime and housing data
-  - [ ] d.
-Build out crime_index as noted in methodology
+  - [ ] d1.
+Build new fields (required for functionality), populate via scripts, compute crime_index per zipcode
+  - [ ] d2.
+Finalize CSV for neighborhood_info, housing_info
-  - [ ] e.
-Build out housing_data as noted in methodology
+  - ~~[ ] e.
+Build out crime_index as noted in methodology~~ (no longer required, changed to neighborhood_info)

   **Crime Data Methodology:**
 ```